Freakwill/pyrimidine/paper/paper.md

 These classes also inherit from the mixin class `IterativeMixin`, responsible for the iteration, including data export for visualization.
 When developing a new algorithm, the crucial step is to override the `transition` method, which is invoked in all iterative algorithms.
 In the context of genetic algorithms, the `transition` method primarily comprises `mutate` and `cross`, representing the crossover and mutation methods.

-As subclasses of `IterativeMixin`, `FitnessMixin` is created to execute the iterative algorithm aiming to maximize fitness, while `ContainerMixin` and `PopulationMixin` represent their "collective" forms.
+As subclasses of `IterativeMixin`, `FitnessMixin` is created to execute the iterative algorithm aiming to maximize fitness, while `CollectiveMixin` and `PopulationMixin` represent their "collective" forms.

-Metaclasses define what the algorithm is, while mixin classes specify what the algorithm does.
-When designing a new algorithm that may much differ from GA, it is recommended to inherit from the mixin classes initially, though it is not coercive.

-Four mixin classes are presented below, along with the corresponding inheritance arrows.

 ```
-IterativeMixin  --->  ContainerMixin
+IterativeMixin  --->  CollectiveMixin
     |                      |
     |                      |
     v                      v
 FitnessMixin  --->  PopulationMixin
 ```

+Metaclasses define what the algorithm is, while mixin classes specify what the algorithm does.
+When designing a new algorithm that may much differ from GA, it is recommended to inherit from the mixin classes initially, though it is not coercive.

 ## An example to begin